ktonon/two-medium-model/README.md

 a recurring, scale-independent feature of how the two media prefer to arrange flowing energy.

-## Nuclear Structure: Why Only Proton--Neutron Pairs Bind
+## Nuclear Structure: Why Only Proton–Neutron Pairs Bind

 In 2MM, nuclear binding arises from the same interplay of LCM compression fields and GCM shadowing that governs all other interactions.
 What makes nuclei special is simply the **scale**: particles must approach closely enough that their GCM shadows overlap strongly while their LCM compression fields remain geometrically compatible.
-Only one pairing---proton with neutron---achieves this balance.
+Only one pairing—proton with neutron—achieves this balance.

 Protons resist close approach because their LCM compression fields are